Online gambling is legal and live in Pennsylvania, and that includes poker too.

 Poker is more than hold ’em and Omaha, but PA poker online isn’t really.
 Some of the more notable poker brands claim to offer games, including HORSE and 2-7 Triple Draw, but it usually applies to specialized tournaments.

-Most online poker clients support some version of fast-fold games like PokerStars’ Zoom tables.
+Most online poker clients support some version of fast-fold games like PokerStars’ Zoom tables, though not at first.
 Once you fold your hand, you are instantly transported to a different table to start another one.
-This format requires a large player pool, so it’s not always running on the PA sites that have it.
+This format requires a large player pool, so it will not always be running on the PA sites that eventually will have it.

 All online poker clients offer a daily schedule of No-Limit Hold’em multi-table tournaments (MTT) with buy-ins ranging from $1 to $50.
 Some even come with prize pool guarantees.